-For purposes of this policy, "timely" means as soon as reasonably practicable, generally not more than 48 hours after an incident has been reported to the Department of Campus Police and Safety.
+For purposes of this policy, "timely" means as soon as reasonably practicable, generally not more than 48 hours after an incident has been reported to the University Police Department.
 Authorities identified by Fort Valley State University or local police agencies that have concurrent jurisdiction have reported the information to the Fort Valley State University.
-The Chief of Police/Director of Campus Police and Safety, or, in his absence or unavailability, his designee, is responsible for determining whether to issue a Timely Warning Notice.
+The Chief of Police/Director of the Police Department or, in his/her absence or unavailability, his/her designee, is responsible for determining whether to issue a Timely Warning Notice.
 If the Director or designee is not available, the determination will be made by a member of the Fort Valley State University's emergency response and planning committee.

 Whether to issue a timely warning notice is determined on a case-by-case basis for Clery Act crimes: arson, homicide, burglary, robbery, forcible and non-forcible sex offenses, aggravated assault, motor vehicle theft, domestic violence, dating violence, stalking and hate crimes, as defined by the Clery Act.
 Notices also may be distributed for other crimes as determined necessary by the director of campus police and safety or the designee in his/her absence.
-In determining whether to issue a timely warning notice, Fort Valley State University will consider any factors reflecting on whether the alleged crime represents a serious or continuing threat to the Fort Valley State University community, including, but not limited to, (a) the nature of the incident; (b) when and where the incident occurred; (c) when it was reported; (d) the continuing danger to the campus community; and (f) the amount of information known by the Department of Campus Police and Safety.
+In determining whether to issue a timely warning notice, Fort Valley State University will consider any factors reflecting on whether the alleged crime represents a serious or continuing threat to the Fort Valley State University community, including, but not limited to, (a) the nature of the incident; (b) when and where the incident occurred; (c) when it was reported; (d) the continuing danger to the campus community; and (f) the amount of information known by the University Police Department.
 If there is insufficient information available to determine whether the incident represents a continuing threat to the Fort Valley State University community, the university will issue a timely warning unless, based on the information available, it appears unlikely that there is an ongoing threat to the community, and will note in the content of the timely warning that, based on the information available, the university does not have full information to evaluate the nature of the ongoing threat.

-The Director of Campus Police and Safety will make efforts to consult with the director of marketing and communications or a designee, if s/he is available, to develop the content of the timely warning notice.
+The Director of FVSU Police Department will make efforts to consult with the director of marketing and communications or a designee, if s/he is available, to develop the content of the timely warning notice.
 The Fort Valley State University's Title IX Coordinator may also be consulted in appropriate situations.